ABOUT US

 The Queensland School Library Association (QSLA) offers a range of benefits to members.

-QSLA Future Libraries Conference 2023 - Registrations OPEN!
+QSLA Future Libraries Conference 2025 - Save the Date!

 Where: State Library of Queensland, Stanley Place, South Bank QLD 4101